Jang Na-ra: Ambassadorship

 Jang served as the public relations envoy for fair elections in the 2002 South Korean presidential election.
 She renewed this commitment as she was chosen as one of the honorary public relations ambassadors for the 2017 South Korean presidential election.
 In 2004, Jang was named public relations envoy for China by the Embassy of China, Seoul.
 In 2011, Jang was appointed as Seoul's Gangnam District's ambassador to promote tourism in the area.

 Endorsements

 In 2002, Jang was named as "CF Queen" by various news outlets.
 This is due to her rising number of product endorsements ranging from telecommunications (KTF), automobile (Kia Spectra), fashion (SMART uniform), fast food (Popeyes), to alcoholic beverages.
 In March 2020, it was revealed that Jang had signed an exclusive model contract with air purifier brand Clair back in December 2019.
 It was revealed that Jang would promote Clair's products not only in Korea but throughout Asia as well.
 Jang signed a contract with Korean cosmetic brand CharmZone as an official model, as revealed in April 2020.
 This was to promote the company's diversification into the inner beauty market.

 Academe

 In June 2010, Jang was appointed as an associate professor at the Beijing Huajia University.

+The Filipino novel Revolution: 80 Days (2022) featured a Korean vessel named after Jang Na-ra.